The Cold War 1945-1991

 The Cold War started with the defeat of Germany in 1945.
 It ended with the collapse of the Soviet Union in 1991.
 In 1949, Canada was a founding member of the North Atlantic Treaty Organization.

 In 1950, NATO established an "integrated defence force" in Europe.
-From 1951 to 1992, Canadian regiments rotated service in West Germany.
+From 1951 to 1992, Canadian Gunners rotated service in West Germany.
+Units based in Canada prepared for rapid deployment on NATO missions.
+Many of these forces would focus on the defence of Norway.

-Over 1,200 Canadians died while serving during the Cold War.
+Over 1,200 Canadians died while serving during the Cold War, including 14 Gunners.
 The Royal Regiment continues to serve as part of Canada's NATO force.